-Should an individual elect for their death benefit lump sum to be treated as a pension protection lump sum death benefit, if paid, the pension scheme will deduct tax at a rate of 45% (unless the deceased member was under age 75 at the date of death) but the lump sum will not count against the member's LSDBA.
+If a pension protection lump sum death benefit is paid, the pension scheme will deduct tax at a rate of 45% (unless the deceased member was under age 75 at the date of death) but the lump sum will not count against the member's LTA.
+If the pension guarantee payment relates to a pension that was already in payment on 05 April 2006, then no tax is payable.